Rainbow-Dreamer/image_to_midi/README.md

 1: from buttom to top, used in piano roll representation
 other values: you can custom the rotation angle of the images and whether reverse the image ascii list and each line or not

-* max_keys: the maximum key number the MIDI file has, when converting the image, if the line has more pixels than this parameter, then the exceeded part will be cut off
+* max_keys: the maximum key number the MIDI file has, when converting the image, if the line has more pixels than this parameter, then the excess part will be cut off

 * line_interval: the duration of notes of each line of pixels of the image, the unit is bar of 4/4 time signature